 The Beauty of Poverty

-As a child Francie learned to ignore the cruel and ugly around her and embrace the beautiful.
-But it was painful for her to learn where she stood in other’s eyes.
+As a child, Francie learned to ignore the cruelty and ugly around her and embrace the beauty.
+But it was painful for her to learn where she stood in others’ eyes.
 At school, she sat with the ignored dirty children in the back of the room.
 And she and her brother knew hunger.
 When they had no food in the house, their mother led them in a game of “explorer,” pretending they were trying to make it to the North Pole and awaiting provisions.

 Once, after Francie grew up a little, she said to her mother: